 ASIA PACIFIC RESEARCH CENTER (APRC)

 Research is the heart of our institution.
-Whether your aim is to build knowledge or understand issues, support truths or enjoy valuable information, APRC exists to assist you.
-Students, faculty or anyone who is interested to engage in scholarly research will benefit from our services.
+Whether your aim is to build knowledge or understand issues, support truths, or enjoy valuable information, APRC exists to assist you.
+Students, faculty, or anyone who is interested to engage in scholarly research will benefit from our services.

 The APRC conducts scholarly research in the Asia-Pacific region, centering on funded research requested by the Adventist denomination and other entities, and providing quality research experiences for AIIAS graduate students.

-The center also serves as a regional resource center for research instrumentation, including instrument development and validation for the Asia-Pacific context.
+The center also serves as a regional resource center for research instrumentation, including instrument development and validation for the Asia Pacific context.

 Finally, the center assists scholars, especially AIIAS faculty and graduate students, in designing and implementing research studies, focusing especially on the selection of appropriate instrumentation, population/sample questions, and advisement regarding data analysis and interpretation.

 We are in the early stage of populating research information for you so please visit us from time to time.
-You may browse our resources and databases, or find out funding opportunities for your research or perhaps submit your paper in one of our international events.
+You may browse our resources and databases, or find out funding opportunities for your research or perhaps submit your paper at one of our international events.

 To conduct research, provide research support and training, and disseminate findings and professional insights relevant to the needs of the church and the community.